-The purpose of this grant program is to initiate new faculty research activities that will strengthen faculty credentials and make faculty more competitive for external funding.
+The purpose of this grant program (formerly the ORC In-House Research Grants Program) is to initiate new faculty research activities that will strengthen faculty credentials and make faculty more competitive for external funding.
 All proposals must clearly address this objective.
 Proposals for activities related to the applicant's past research must show how the proposed research differs from, and clearly enhances, the faculty member's research agenda.

 Other worthwhile objectives such as curriculum development, student research projects, cataloging or compiling information, or studies that only gather descriptive information are not eligible for funding.
 Proposals for self-development through courses or workshops and other in-service projects are not eligible; however, projects that include a training component specifically to enhance research skills essential to the project are allowable.
 Proposals that address only the preparation or publication of reports or manuscripts based on prior research (e.g., a dissertation) are not eligible.

 The intent of this program is to assist early career faculty to effectively grow in experience and involvement at UCF.

 Proposals are limited to $7500.
 Exceptional proposals requiring a larger amount of funding may be considered but will require contributions from the PI's department and/or college, institute or center.
 These contributions may take the form of additional funding or release time.

 May 1, 2018 - Apr.
 30, 2019

 All Assistant and Associate tenure-track or equivalent UCF Faculty who have been in residence at UCF for fewer than six years (sixth year must not be completed) and have not yet received tenure are eligible.

 Each faculty member may submit or be included in only one proposal.

 Equivalent UCF faculty at Centers and Institutes members are eligible.